benjamin-robertson/observium/README.md

 - [remi-php72][7]
 - [remi-safe][8]

-RHEL 8 require the follwing yum repos for installation - these will be automatically added if you host has internet connection.
+RHEL 8 require the following yum repos for installation - these will be automatically added if you host has internet connection.

 - [EPEL][4]
 - [OpenNMS common][5]